City Council Election System

 Following the filing of a complaint in Federal Court by the ACLU, alleging violation of the VRA, the City and ACLU jointly proposed a "Partial Consent Decree" which served to identify the likely violation of the VRA and establish jurisdiction of the Court to order an appropriate remedy to address the violation.
 The City Council approved the submission of the Partial Consent Decree at the August 15, 2016 Regular Meeting.

 Upon the approval of the Partial Consent Decree, the City and ACLU met to determine if agreement could be reached on a voting plan as remedy for the VRA issues.
-Since an agreement was not reached, the Federal Court heard arguments from each side on December 7, 2016, with the goal that Court approval of any plan could occur well in advance of the May 2017 City Council candidate filing deadline.
+Since an agreement on a remedy was not reached, the Federal Court heard arguments from each side on December 7, 2016, with the goal that Court approval of any plan could occur well in advance of the May 2017 City Council candidate filing deadline.

 With the above approach in mind, and Council goals of a thorough public outreach effort during the process and completion of the process as far in advance of the 2017 election cycle as possible, this has been the schedule for the process: